Close Recently added item(s)

 If you happen to be in the area of a MonkeySports store, you can come in to get your glove steamed by one of our specialists.

 This method is good for taking out some aggression.
 Here, all you’re doing is pounding the pocket of the glove to soften the leather and form the pocket.
-To do this, you’ll need to get a glove mallet (like the one pictured below) or create your own mallet using an old baseball.
+To do this, you’ll need to get a glove mallet (like the one pictured below), or create your own mallet using an old baseball.
 We suggest getting a real glove mallet since it’s meant to be used for baseball or softball gloves.
-Here’s what you need to do:

 You may see other guides telling you to wet the leather and lay it out in the sun, but it’s our recommendation that you leave the water and sun out of this and stick to the steps above.

 Although not technically a break in method by itself, glove oils and conditioners are products that you can apply to help soften leather baseball and softball gloves.
-When using oils and conditioners to break in your glove, the first thing you should know is that strange products like petroleum jelly, olive oil, mink oil, and linseed oil should never be used.
+When using oils and conditioners to break in your glove, the first thing you should know is that products like Vaseline, petroleum jelly, olive oil, mink oil, and linseed oil should never be used.
 If you are to planning to use oils or conditioners, you should use the products that your glove manufacturer suggests.
 These instructions are usually included with your glove.
 Some conditioners are made specifically for leather used by certain companies.
 When using oils, be sure not to over apply the material.
 Apply a light coat to the glove and rub it.
-When it comes to how to oil a baseball glove, the main rules you need to follow are:

 If you want to try out oils and conditioners, you can find them in the Glove Accessories section of our online store.

 Breaking in your glove isn’t the end of the process.
 While the steps above helped you form a pocket in your glove, you aren’t quite done yet.
 You still need to wrap your glove.
 It’s easy to learn how to wrap a baseball glove.